dpc-sdp/ripple/docs/content/design-system/5.components/file.md

 ---
 title: File
-description: A link to download a file with additional metadata.
+description: The File component shows a link, with additional metadata, and lets a user download a file attachment.
 layout: page
 label: Core

 ---

 ## Usage

-File is a download link that allows users to download an attachment.
-It is accompanied by an optional description to give the user more information.
+Use the file component to let users download an attachment.
+It is accompanied by an optional description so you can give the user more information.

 File is made up of: